 International Olympic Committee policy specifies conditions under which those who transition from male to female are eligible to compete in the female category.

-Among them is that the athlete has declared that her gender identity is female and that the declaration cannot be changed, for sporting purposes, for a minimum of four years.
+Among them is that the athlete has declared that his gender identity is female and that the declaration cannot be changed, for sporting purposes, for a minimum of four years.

-The athlete must also demonstrate that her total testosterone level is below a specific measurement for at least 12 months prior to her first competition.
+The athlete must also demonstrate that his total testosterone level is below a specific measurement for at least 12 months prior to her first competition.

 The IOC policy also states: "the overriding sporting objective is and remains the guarantee of fair competition."